 - A one-on-one management tool to help hold managers accountable for keeping these meetings and making them a priority.

 - Collaborative agendas where managers and team members can both add topics for discussion in the next one-on-one.
 This can help ensure that the conversations don’t always focus on the current workload, but also include future goals and growth opportunities.

-- Performance snapshots to make it easy for managers to see and acknowledge successes, as well as encourage improvement in areas where performance is less than ideal.
+- Performance snapshots make it easy for managers to see and acknowledge successes, as well as encourage improvement in areas where performance is less than ideal.

-Empowering teams with the tools to ensure feedback and performance assessment are consistent can help boost engagement, strengthen employee-manager relationships, and ultimately improve productivity while cutting out the potentially crippling costs of annual reviews.
+Empowering your teams with the tools to ensure feedback and performance assessment are consistent can help boost engagement, strengthen employee-manager relationships, and ultimately improve productivity while cutting out the potentially crippling costs of annual reviews.

 Benefits of Replacing the Annual Review Across the Entire Organization